alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 near to multiple buildings.
 Seeing the temperature value when viewing each building is useful.
-To associate the Sensor with another building, click the ``Add another Bldg to sensor`` link that you see at the bottom of the above image.
+To associate the Sensor with another building, click the ``Add another Bldg to sensor`` link that you see at the bottom of the image above.
 An additional row of inputs will appear allowing you add another building association.

 Note that you also can set up associations between Sensors and Buildings